iotaledger/goshimmer/documentation/docs/protocol_specification/components/mana.md

 for snapshot files that will contain initial base mana vectors as well.

 Until this functionality is implemented, mana calculation solely relies on transactions getting confirmed.
-That is, when a node joins the network and starts gathering messages and transactions from peers, it builds its own ledger state through solidification process.
-Essentially, the node requests all messages down to the genesis from the current tips of its neighbors.
+That is, when a node joins the network and starts gathering blocks and transactions from peers, it builds its own ledger state through solidification process.
+Essentially, the node requests all blocks down to the genesis from the current tips of its neighbors.
-Once the genesis is found, messages are solidified bottom up.
+Once the genesis is found, blocks are solidified bottom up.
 For the value tangle, this means that for each solidified and liked transaction, `TransactionConfirmed` event is triggered, updating the base mana vectors.

-In case of a large database, initial synching and solidification is a computationally heavy task due to the sheer amount of messages in the tangle.
+In case of a large database, initial synching and solidification is a computationally heavy task due to the sheer amount of blocks in the tangle.
 Mana calculation only adds to this burden.
 It will be determined through testing if additional "weight lifting" mechanism is needed (for example delaying mana calculation).

 In the GoShimmer test network, all funds are initially held by the faucet node, therefore all mana present at bootstrap belong